SensehacK/dev-cheatsheet/ios/lifecycle/cache.md

 Source my [own MR about my helper swift package](https://github.com/SensehacK/swift-sense/pull/3) for swift related projects (iOS, macOS, tvOS, watchOS) apps

+## Cache Key

+The cache key is the unique identifier for an object in the cache.
+Each object in the cache has a unique cache key.
+A cache hit occurs when a viewer request generates the same cache key as a prior request, and the object for that cache key is in the edge location's cache and valid.

 ## References